Skip to main content

 • The module content is delivered in lectures and is reinforced by problem sheets, equipping students with the required problem-solving capability.

-• Students can make use of staff office hours to discuss any aspect of the module with teaching staff on a one-to-one basis.
-These are sign-up sessions available for one hour per week per lecture course.
+• Students are encouraged to make use of staff 'Surgeries' (otherwise "Office Hours") to discuss any aspect of the module with teaching staff on a one-to-one basis.
+These are sign-up sessions available for up to one hour per week.

 • Written timed examinations assess the range of topics covered in this module and allow students to demonstrate their knowledge, analysing bioengineering scenarios independently.